Millions Of People Are Missing From CDC COVID Data As States Fail To Report Cases

 Why states aren't submitting data

 There are plenty of reasons why some states haven't submitted their data.
-Chief among them is the fact public health has been underfunded for years.
-This has created a county-by-county patchwork of outdated disease-tracking solutions linking hospitals and labs to public health departments.
+Chief among them is the fact that public health has been underfunded for years.
+This has created a county-by-county patchwork of outdated disease-tracking systems linking hospitals and labs to public health departments.

-Across the state in Columbia, Public Health Planning Supervisor Rebecca Roesslet says they still need to manually transfer 12,000 records — over half of all the county's COVID cases so far.
+Across the state in Columbia, Public Health Planning Supervisor Rebecca Roesslet says they still need to manually transfer 12,000 records — over half of the county's COVID-19 cases so far.
 It's a painstaking process of copy-and-pasting data points, field by field.

 "That's not our priority.
 Right now, our priority is in contacting people who have tested positive for COVID and providing them with the education they need and identifying their close contacts," Roesslet says.

-In Texas, the state health department launched a new COVID tracking system in May 2020, but most large counties had already developed their own solutions by then.
+In Texas, the state health department launched a new COVID-19 tracking system in May 2020, but most large counties had already developed their own systems by then.
 This only added more patches onto public health's quilt of tracking systems that don't automatically communicate with each other.

-Austin Public Health Chief Epidemiologist Janet Pichette says they wanted to collect more data than the state was gathering.
+Austin Public Health's chief epidemiologist, Janet Pichette, says they wanted to collect more data than the state was gathering.
 They also didn't want to rely on an outside system that might go down unexpectedly.

 "Once you are a person who works in data and epidemiology, you become very territorial.
 You want to have control of your own data, right?"
 Pichette says.